 Note: Some browser hijackers are easily removed while others are not.
 If you have removed the browser extension but are still finding the “This setting is enforced by your administrator” message coming back again, then you should run an antimalware scan on your computer to remove any remaining malicious files that are allowing the browser’s settings to get changed again continually.

-Part Two: How to Reset All Local Group Policy Settings to Default in Windows 10
+Method Two: How to Reset All Local Group Policy Settings to Default in Windows 10

 Local Group Policy Editor is a Microsoft Management Console (MMC) snap-in that you can use to edit local Group Policy objects (GPOs).
 Local Group Policy Editor and the Resultant Set of Policy snap-in are available in Windows Server 2008 R2 and Windows 7 Professional, Windows 7 Ultimate, and Windows 7 Enterprise.
 For more information, see What’s New in Group Policy.